 For people that experience an aching or tender jaw, there are some exercises you can engage in daily that can reduce the severity, and can make your evenings much more restful.
 One particular physical exercise is for you massage the muscles in the corner of your jaw.
 When we carefully rub these muscles and tendons, it increases the blood flow to the Temporomandibular joint of the jaw.
 This can be especially beneficial to finding relief for those that experience Bruxism.

 The massaging can help lessen the pain that is a by-product of your TMJ associated Bruxism.
-This massage can help with pain you might have beginning in the corner of the jaw, moving up to your temple, and around to the foundation of your the neck and throat.
+This massage can help with the pain you might have beginning in the corner of the jaw, moving up to your temple, and around to the foundation of your neck and throat.
 Understanding the correct method for this physical exercise is the key to finding some immediate relief for any kind of pain.

 When you visit your dentist, he or she might recommend that you use a mouth guard for teeth grinding to assist with your Bruxism.
 This guard, which you wear at night, won’t actually stop Bruxism, but will assist in stopping further damage to your teeth, and can lessen the stress your jaw muscles experience.
-An evening mouth guard is similar to a sports mouthguard and is made from a latex material that fits the upper and lower teeth and guards them from evening time grinding.
+An evening mouthguard is similar to a sports mouthguard and is made from a latex material that fits the upper and lower teeth and guards them from evening time grinding.